micah-williamson/expresskit/middleware/README.md

 ## RouterMiddleware

 To add middleware to a collection of routes you can add it to the Router itself.
-To add middleware to a route use the `RouteMiddleware` decorator.
-Keep in mind that for this to work your router must be declared as such using the `Router` decorator mentioned in the [Router](/routing/#router) section of the routes README.
+To add middleware to a router use the `RouterMiddleware` decorator.
+Keep in mind that for this to work your router must be declared as such using the `Router` decorator mentioned in the [Router](/route/README.md#router) section of the routes README.

 ```typescript
 declare let require: any;